dpatuwo/GAProject1/README.md

 Just your typical cowboy shootout simulator, based on the 1984 game by the same name by Nintendo

-Sprite textures are from http://mrpr1993.deviantart.com/
+Sprite textures originally by Nintendo, extracted by http://mrpr1993.deviantart.com/